Jinx1605/eMB-Stuff/Remote_Software/readme.md

-eMB_Remote_Beta - Latest Builds of eMB Software as of 4/20/20!
+eMB_Radio_Beta - Latest Builds of eMB Software as of 4/20/20!